stijn-dejongh/lovecraft_public_domain/raw_converts/oa.md

   There were other disquieting features, too.
-Again and again the reports cited vague, awestruck references to a  "true scroll "--something on which tremendous consequences seemed to hinge, and which was mentioned as being in the custody of a certain  "Nagob ", whoever and whatever he might be.
+Again and again the reports cited vague, awestruck references to a  "true scroll "--something on which tremendous consequences seemed to hinge, and which was mentioned as being in the custody of a certain  "Nagob", whoever and whatever he might be.
 Likewise, there was an insistent repetition of a name which sounded like Tog, Tiok, Yog, Zob, or Yob, and which my more and more excited consciousness involuntarily linked with the name of the hapless heretic T'yog as given in the   Black Book.
-This name was usually uttered in connexion with such cryptical phrases as  "It is none other than he ",  "He had looked upon its face ",  "He knows all, though he can neither see nor feel ",  "He has brought the memory down through the aeons ",  "The true scroll will release him ",  "Nagob has the true scroll ",  "He can tell where to find it ".
+This name was usually uttered in connexion with such cryptical phrases as  "It is none other than he",  "He had looked upon its face",  "He knows all, though he can neither see nor feel",  "He has brought the memory down through the aeons",  "The true scroll will release him",  "Nagob has the true scroll",  "He can tell where to find it ".

   Something very queer was undoubtedly in the air, and I did not wonder when